jframos/fiware-paas/test/acceptance/README.md

 - Activate the virtual environment (source ~/venv/bin/activate)

-- Make sure pdihub.hi.inet domain is reachable from your system (some of the requirements come from it) and instruct Git not to validate SSL connections to it (export GIT\_SSL\_NO\_VERIFY=true).

 - Change to the test/acceptance folder of the project

 - Install the requirements for the acceptance tests in the virtual environment (pip install -r requirements.txt --allow-all-external).